IHG Logo

 Red symbolizes premium quality, luxury, and energy, aligning with the group’s hotels’ high standards and elite status.
 The orange color, in turn, adds a sense of warmth, comfort, and coziness, showing that the brand’s services are focused on meeting customer needs.

-An interesting element of the logo is the letter “G,” which is rendered in a thinner font compared to the letters “I” and “H.” This technique visually separates the word “Group” from the first two letters, highlighting the unique role and importance of the group as a managing structure.
-This design choice draws attention to the brand’s vastness and unity, consisting of numerous hotels worldwide.
+An interesting element of the logo is the letter “G,” which is rendered in a thinner font compared to the letters “I” and “H.” This technique visually separates the word “Group” from the first two letters, highlighting the group’s unique role and importance as a management structure.
+This design choice highlights the brand’s vastness and unity, with numerous hotels worldwide.

 The emblem symbolizes high-quality service and InterContinental Hotels Group’s commitment to creating ideal guest conditions.